memgraph/docs/docs/tutorials/graph-stream-processing-with-kafka.md

 ## 1. Prepare Memgraph

-Let's open Memgraph Lab where we will write the transformation module and connect to the stream.
+Let's open Memgraph Lab, where we will write the transformation module and connect to the stream.

 If you have successfully installed Memgraph Platform, you should be able to open